 Volkswagen may offer the ID.
 Buzz in single-motor RWD and dual-motor AWD configurations, with battery packs as large as 111 kWh.
 The battery pack would be part of the floor, reinforcing the vehicle’s structure and lowering its center of gravity.

 Inferring the spec sheet of the concept ID.
 Buzz (incl.
 ID.
-Buzz Cargo) it’s possible to equip the ID.
-Buzz with up to two motors and 83 kWh and 111 kWh battery packs.
-Volkswagen was also talking about a 48 kWh battery pack when it unveiled the Cargo version in concept form, saying that it is enough “if the transporter covers fairly normal distances in the city on a daily and weekly basis.”
+Buzz Cargo), it’s possible to equip the van with up to two motors and 83 kWh and 111 kWh battery packs.
+Volkswagen was also talking about a 48 kWh battery pack when it unveiled the Cargo concept, saying that it is enough “if the transporter covers fairly normal distances in the city on a daily and weekly basis.”
 However, don’t expect that smallest option, if available, to come stateside.

-The VW ID.
-Buzz’s maximum power could range between 150 kW (201 hp) and 275 kW (369 hp).
-The range with the biggest battery pack may deliver a range of between 325 and 350 miles (WLTP).
-In addition, Volkswagen may offer a solar roof option to extend the daily range by around 10 miles.
+The van’s maximum power could range between 150 kW (201 hp) and 275 kW (369 hp).
+The biggest battery pack may deliver a range of between 325 and 350 miles (WLTP).
+In addition, Volkswagen may offer a solar roof option to extend the daily range by around 9 miles in sunny conditions.
 As always, expect official EPA estimates to come out lower than the WLTP ratings.

-The VW ID.
-Buzz will join the VW T6 and the all-new VW Multivan (VW T7) as Volkswagen Commercial Vehicle’s third van.
-Speaking about the upcoming all-electric van at the new Multivan’s world premier, Prof. Intra said:
+The ID.
+Buzz will join the T6 and the all-new Multivan (T7) as Volkswagen Commercial Vehicle’s third van.
+Speaking about the upcoming all-electric van at the new Multivan’s world premiere, Prof. Intra said:

 As the third Multivan, as of 2022, the ID.
 Buzz will nicely round out our van portfolio.
 It will become fully electric, and soon, fully autonomous icon from Volkswagen Commercial Vehicles.
 And with that, Volkswagen Commercial Vehicles will now define such issues as autonomous driving, new digitally mobility transport solutions, become the leader here, and also shape the new mobility, and we’ll also continue to thrill our customers.Prof.
 Carsten Intra, CEO, Volkswagen Commercial Vehicles (2021 VW Multivan world premiere)

 The VW ID.
-Buzz is a big deal for Volkswagen Group in the U.S. market, where it faced a major setback following the dieselgate scandal in 2015 and is trying to make up for it with electrification.
+Buzz is a big deal for Volkswagen Group in the U.S. market, where it faced a major setback following the dieselgate scandal in 2015 and is trying to rebuild its reputation.

 Volkswagen Commercial Vehicles is evolving more and more into a lifestyle brand, offering the range of famous California vehicles and soon launching our most emotional electric car so far – the ID.
 Buzz.
 It will significantly contribute to enhancing the appeal of the Volkswagen brand, reloading it with emotions and love, particularly in the United States where the coming home after 30 years will boost our EV campaign in the market and bring back the emotional touch with all the memories of from the 70s.Dr.
 Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy)